Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: sample and observations

 The data were processed using the Automated Radio Telescope Imaging Pipeline (ARTIP) that has been developed to perform the end-to-end processing (i.e., from the ingestion of the raw visibility data to the spectral line imaging) of data from the uGMRT and MeerKAT absorption line surveys.
 The pipeline is written using standard Python libraries and the Common Astronomy Software Applications (CASA) package; details are provided in \cite{Gupta2020}.
 In short, following data ingestion, the pipeline automatically identified bad antennas, baselines, time ranges and radio frequency interference (RFI), using directional and median absolute deviation (MAD) statistics.
 After excluding these bad data, the complex antenna gains as a function of time and frequency were determined using the standard flux/bandpass and phase calibrators.
 Applying these gains, a continuum map was obtained, which was then improved using four rounds of phase-only and two rounds amplitude-and-phase self calibrations.

 The uGMRT radio continuum emission overlaid on the optical images are shown in Fig. \ref{fig_ps1}.
 The synthesize beams, continuum rms, peak and integrated flux densities of the radio sources are provided in columns 4 - 7 of Table \ref{tab_radio_props}.
-In the last column of this table, we also provide the largest angular size (LAS) of the radio emission.
+In the last two columns of this table, we also provide the largest angular size (LAS) and largest linear size (radio size in kpc at the redshift of the quasars) of the radio emission.
 The upper limits correspond to deconvolved size estimated using a single Gaussian component fit.
 Note that in 6 cases radio emission shows extended radio morphology ($>$1\arc) with multiple components.
-In three of these, i.e., M1351-1019, M1513-2524 and M2101-1747, the radio emission is in the form of double lobe structure.
-In the case of M1142-2633, multiple components exist but the majority of emission is associated with a single, presumably core, component.
-For M1043-2323, the emission is barely resolved to ascertain the morphology.
-M0808+0057 has most of the emission in a single component and a nearby weak component (3\% flux) which may also be an unrelated source.
+In three of these, i.e., M1351-1019 (\#16), M1513-2524 (\#18) and M2101-1747(\#22), the radio emission is in the form of double lobe structure.
+In the case of M1142-2633 (\#10), multiple components exist but the majority of emission is associated with a single, presumably core, component.
+For M1043-2323 (\#9), the emission is barely resolved to ascertain the morphology.
+M0808+0057 (\#7) has most of the emission in a single component and a nearby weak component (3\% flux) which may also be an unrelated source.

 The uGMRT Band-3 (250 - 500\,MHz) images of our sample were obtained as part of a larger survey to search for high-$z$ \hi\ 21-cm and OH 18-cm absorption lines.
 Specifically, relevant for this paper are the spectral indices, $\alpha_{0.4}^{1.4}$, estimated using the NVSS 1.4\,GHz and uGMRT 0.42\,GHz images.
 The details of these observations, the radio source properties and $\alpha_{0.4}^{1.4}$ are provided in \citet[][]{gupta2021pband}.
-Although M0636$-$3106 is compact at 1.4\,GHz, it exhibits structure at arcsec scales in the Band-3 image \citet[][]{gupta2021pband}.
+Although M0636$-$3106 (\#6) is compact at 1.4\,GHz, it exhibits structure at arcsec scales in the Band-3 image \citet[][]{gupta2021pband}.
 This is an indication of weak extended emission resolved out in our 1.4\,GHz image.
 For the analysis presented in this paper, we will consider this object to be compact at arcsec scales.